 Wickr Foundation team trained human rights activists and journalists from how to develop defense strategies against hostile surveillance and criminal breaches.

 The Draper Hills Summer Fellowship Program on Democracy & Development, Stanford

 Wickr Foundation offered a seminar on digital security & privacy to 2015 Draper Hills Summer Fellows, many of whom confront security challenges under repressive regimes where they live.

 STORIES OF ACTIVISTS ENDANGERING THEIR LIVES TO ADVANCE HUMAN RIGHTS THROUGH CREATIVITY, POLITICAL WIT, AND TECHNOLOGY

-Nico Sell interviewed Danny O’Brien, International Director of Electronic Frontier Foundation on privacy, and the effects of surveillance on our behavior, free speech and self-censorship.
+Nico Sell interviewed Danny O’Brien, International Director of Electronic Frontier Foundation, on privacy and the effects of surveillance on our behavior, free speech, and self-censorship.
 Danny shared his experience working activists in understanding and countering the surveillance technology.

 Ji Seong-ho is a North Korean defector who grew up during the country’s grueling famine in the 1990s.
 In order to survive, Ji would exchange stolen coal for food on the black market.
 While taking coal from a train car in 1996, a malnourished Ji lost consciousness and fell onto the tracks, losing his left hand and foot when a train ran over him.

 After a grueling amputation surgery, Ji was left to fend for himself.
 In 2006, he escaped to South Korea, where he is now a law student at Dongguk University.
 Ji is also the president of Now Action and Unity for Human Rights, where he helps broadcast information into North Korea and facilitates the resettlement of defectors in South Korea.